Configuring sensor-specific custom camera settings

 Select a retention period from the choices available or click Custom to specify a retention period in days.
 The maximum video retention period is 1,096 days.

-2. (Optional) If image rotation is supported for your camera, In the Image section, select an option from the Image rotation list.
+2. (Optional) If image rotation is supported for your camera, in the Image section, select an option from the Image rotation list.

 4. (Optional) In the Privacy protection section, activate privacy protection.